hashgraph/guardian/docs/policy-workflow-creation-using-the-guardian-user-interface/policy-workflow-wrap-up.md

         },
         // Next step is to save it in the DB.
         {
-          //"sendToGuardian" - a type of the block which can save a new or updated document.
+          //"sendToGuardianBlock" - a type of the block which can save a new or updated document.
           //This block does not contain defaultActive and does not render, only relevant on the server side.
-          "blockType": "sendToGuardian",
+          "blockType": "sendToGuardianBlock",
           "tag": "save_new_approve_document",
           //"dataType" - where to save the document, possible values:
           //  "approve" - approve DB table.